-Andrew spent his high-school years in the school's library lost in the worlds of Andre Norten, Robert Heinlein, and Isaac Asimov.
-Reading in turn led to writing, with the first draft of the Garden Adventures originally completed to read to his two sons at night.
+Andrew spent his high-school years in the school's library lost in the worlds of Andre Norton, Robert Heinlein, and Isaac Asimov.
+Reading in turn led to writing, with the first draft of The Portal Adventures originally completed to read to his two sons at night.
 Now his children have left home he lives in Perth with his wife, one dog, and sixty four gold fish.

 Andrew is presently the Principal of Hague Publishing, established in 2011 as an independent publisher of Science Fiction and Fantasy.
 Registered in Western Australia, it publishes original work by Australian and New Zealand authors.